josephhd/mmic-painter/README.md

 * `gdspy`

 Before installing `gdspy`, Microsofts Visual Studio C++ compiler tools must be installed.
-1. Navigate to the download for Microsoft's Visual Studio Build Tools found **[here] (https://visualstudio.microsoft.com/downloads/?q=build+tools)**.
+1. Navigate to the download for Microsoft's Visual Studio Build Tools found **[here](https://visualstudio.microsoft.com/downloads/?q=build+tools)**.
 Download the build tools installer which is found towards the bottom of the page under `Tools for Visual Studio->Build Tools for Visual Studio 2022`.
 2. Run the downloaded installer.
 3. Once installed, launch the `Visual Studio Installer` which was installed on your computer.
 4. Under the installed applications, find `Visual Studio Build Tools 2022` and click on `Modify`.